PTPells/ptpedia/ideas.md

 #### Currently
 **[Nonzero](https://en.wikipedia.org/wiki/Nonzero:_The_Logic_of_Human_Destiny)** *by* [Robert Wright](https://en.wikipedia.org/wiki/Robert_Wright_(journalist)) recommended by Danny Horn
 	↳ 24 October 2018 -
+A third of the way through and this is starting to open up for me.
+I like how he has begun to describe the models on which earlier scholars and archaeologists have built their understanding of human advancement.
+His critique of their static and climactic views for how, what [Wright thinks] can be seen more accurately as revolutionary changes that happened in evolutionary ways resonates.

 #### Finished
 **[Economics of Knowledge](https://mitpress.mit.edu/books/economics-knowledge)** *by* Dominique Foray